HydroSysPotsdam/GHM_Comparison/README.md

-!
-Preliminary version - will be updated once the paper is accepted !

 # Code used for the paper "Functional relationships reveal differences in the water cycle representation of global water models"

 The repository contains